Xanthopan: History of discovery

 In 1867 Alfred Russel Wallace made predictions supporting Darwin's surmise.

-In January 1862 while researching insect pollination of orchids, Charles Darwin received a package of orchids from the distinguished horticulturist James Bateman, and in a follow-up letter with a second package Bateman's son Robert confirmed the names of the specimens, including Angraecum sesquipedale from Madagascar.
+In January 1862 while researching insect pollination of orchids, Charles Darwin received a package of orchids from the distinguished horticulturist James Bateman.
+In a follow-up letter with a second package, Bateman's son Robert confirmed the names of the specimens, including Angraecum sesquipedale from Madagascar.
 Darwin was surprised at the defining characteristic of this species: the "astonishing length" of the whip-like green spur forming the nectary of each flower, and remarked to Joseph Hooker "I have just received such a Box full from Mr Bateman with the astounding Angræcum sesquipedalia with a nectary a foot long—Good Heavens what insect can suck it"[?]
 The spur of the flower is 20–35 cm from its tip to the tip of the flower's lip.
 The name "sesquipedale" is Latin for "one and a half feet", referring to the spur length.